Old Fashioned English Toffee

 Add your butter and salt to pot and melt completely then slowly add your sugar while stirring continually.
 Add your water and corn syrup and continue to stir.
 The sugar will at first sink to the bottom of the pot.
 It will gradually melt and begin to incorporate into the butter.
 Then the mixture will begin to turn to look like taffy and change color.
 I cooked it until it reached 300 with a candy thermometer.
 You must be very careful working with this stuff not to get burned.
 Do not touch any of the candy mixture.

-Once your temperature reaches about 280 or so add your vanilla and rough chopped almonds to your sugar mixture.
+Once your temperature reaches about 280 add your vanilla and rough chopped almonds to your sugar mixture.
 This will bring down your temperature.
-Continue to stir vigorously at this point it will look like it as separated but continue to stir and it will all come together and bring it up to 300, once it reaches 300 remove from heat and continue to stir for about 5 minutes.
+Continue to stir vigorously at this point it will look like it is separating but continue to stir and it will all come together and bring it up to 300, once it reaches 300 remove from heat and continue to stir very vigorously for another 5 minutes.

 Then pour your hot candy mixture on top of the almond meal and spread with an offset spatula to make smooth and even.
 While your candy is still hot add your chocolate.
 This way the heat from the candy will melt it nicely for you.

-Then sprinkle with the chopped chocolate on top and spread with an offset spatula to smooth it out and sprinkle with a little more of the almond meal.
+Sprinkle the chopped chocolate on top, spread with an offset spatula to smooth.
+Once the chocolate cools a little top with the remaining almond meal.
 I place it in the refrigerator for 30 minutes.
 Remove and break up into pieces.
 Eat ~ yummy

 I was so happy with the way it turned out, light buttery and crunchy.
 This is a recipe I will add to the Christmas baking list and repeat over and over again.